Magmus-maker/caesar_decoder/README.md

 Ensure Python is installed on your system.

-Run the decoder script.
+Run the decoder.py script.
 Also you can check decoder_ru.py and decoder_en.py files

 Follow the prompts to select the language, input the encrypted text, and set the threshold (if desired).